- Home

 According to Total Orthodontics, treatment typically takes one to two years for fixed braces, and 12 and 18 months for clear aligners.
 However, this can vary significantly and is dependent on each individual.
 For example, depending on your case, Invisalign can offer results in just six months.

-Your dentist can advise you how long your treatment should take during your initial consultation.
+Your dentist will be able to advise you how long your treatment should take during an initial consultation.

 Maintenance